 An abundant harvest or the ultimate catch is usually the first step in a supplier’s mission to provide their customers with yet another batch of high-quality goods.
 Knowing that your products meet high standards as they make their way to the end user can be a relief.
 However, this good fortune can be short-lived if things go wrong before your products reach your customers.

-Common Challenges of Shipping Food
+Common Challenges of Shipping Cold Food

-The Food and Agricultural Organization (FAO) of the United Nations estimates that the world loses 14% of the food it produces.
+The Food and Agricultural Organization of the United Nations estimates that the world loses 14% of the food it produces.
 This usually occurs between harvest and retail due to several factors, including a need for proper storage.

 1. Spoilage